MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-customer-managed-tenant-key.md

 ---

-# Customer-managed: Tenant key life cycle operations
+# Customer-managed: Tenant key lifecycle operations

 >*Applies to: Azure Information Protection, Office 365*

-If you manage your tenant key for Azure Information Protection (the bring your own key, or BYOK, scenario), use the following sections for more information about the life cycle operations that are relevant to this topology.
+If you manage your tenant key for Azure Information Protection (the bring your own key, or BYOK, scenario), use the following sections for more information about the lifecycle operations that are relevant to this topology.

 ## Revoke your tenant key
 In Azure Key Vault, you can change the permissions on the key vault that contains your Azure Information Protection tenant key so that the Azure Rights Management service can no longer access the key.
 However, when you do this, nobody will be able to open documents and emails that you previously protected with the Azure Rights Management service.